They open their eyes and Rabbi Sheila Weinberg guides them in a mindfulness exercise.

 Rabbi Asher Lopatin of Anshe Sholom B'nai Israel in Chicago says he "very much" enjoyed "the safe space and collegiality" he experienced at the kallah.

 "The Orthodox world is waking up to this," Lopatin says, adding that he and his younger colleagues are more willing to show their human side than their elders were.
+"The stiff upper lip is the old rabbinic attitude," he says.

 We welcome your feedback.